Duet3D/wiki-content/User_manual/Connecting_hardware/IO_Neopixel_DotStar.md

 * If you specify too many LEDs then you may run out of RAM, especially on Duet 2, TOOL1LC and EXP1XD.
 Set the M950 U parameter to the number of LEDs you have on the strip.
 * The M950 Q parameter is only used when the port is the dedicated LED port on a Duet 3 series board.
 Otherwise it is ignored.
 * When using general purpose output pins (i.e. not the LED ports on Duet 3 series boards) to control LEDs, the signalling level will be 3.3V; whereas almost all types of Neopixel LED require at least 3.5V signals for reliable operation.
 You should to do one of the following:
   * Try it!
-Sometimes the LEDs work okay with 3.3V signalling.
+LEDs often work okay with 3.3V signalling.
   * Level shift the signal to 5V.
 A non-inverting 74HCT series gate or buffer such as 74HCT08 can be used to do this.
   * Use Neopixels that accept 3.3V signals (they exist now but are not common)
   * Reduce the supply voltage to the LED strip below 5V.
 You could probably get away with using a single 1N400x diode to drop the 5V power voltage to the entire strip, or see [this Hackaday article](https://hackaday.com/2017/01/20/cheating-at-5v-ws2812-control-to-use-a-3-3v-data-line/)